imam/imamtech-code-guideline/README.md

 # Netlify

-- Netlify is the best for static hosting, and we use all of their free plan features, like static site hosting and SSL.
+- Netlify is the best for static hosting, and we use lots of their free plan features, like static site hosting and SSL.

+# Heroku

+- We use their $7 plan and for now, it's more than enough.